 HOME-RHD continues to provide much needed affordable rental housing.
-Program provides critical housing opportunities for extremely low-income individuals and families as well as low to moderate income families and individuals.
+HOME-RHD provides critical housing opportunities for extremely low-income individuals and families as well as low to moderate income families and individuals.
+HOME-HHR continues to provide opportunities for rehabilitation and purchasing of homes to provide affordable housing.

-HOME-TBRA target populations in 2017 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families with a disability who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
+HOME-TBRA target populations in 2019 were chronically homeless individuals and families, homeless individuals and families with a disability, individuals and families who are at risk of homelessness, and other special needs as designated by the local Continuum of Care (CoC) and outlined in a specific grant application.
 As a result, the majority of HOME-TBRA participants are homeless or at risk of homelessness.
-HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all qualifying members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
-They are also required to identify those target populations least likely to apply for HOME-TBRA, and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
+HOME-TBRA grantees are required to affirmatively market their HOME-TBRA programs to all members of their target populations, which necessarily include people who are homeless or at risk of homelessness.
+They are also required to identify those target populations least likely to apply for HOME-TBRA and determine what special outreach activities will ensure they are fully informed about HOME-TBRA.
+Substantial Amendment #4 to the 2015-2019 Consolidated Plan made changes to eligibility criteria that become effective in program year 2019.
+As a result, DEHCR was able to dramatically increase the numbers of persons served by HOME-TBRA.

-AIDS Resource Center of Wisconsin, the project sponsor for the state formula HOPWA grant, provides short term rental, mortgage and utility assistance and supportive services to clients.
+Vivent Health (formerly named AIDS Resource Center of Wisconsin), the project sponsor for the state formula HOPWA grant, provides short term rental, mortgage and utility assistance and supportive services to clients.
 The majority of clients had income and were insured and connected to care; stability in housing staff and collaboration with partner agencies has assisted in this outcome.
-ARC-W reports benefitting from the HOPWA

-Institute to make important revisions to the housing procedures and policies manual.
-Short-term rental, mortgage and utility assistance was provided to 100 households and 182 total persons with HOPWA funding.
+ARC-W reports benefitting from the HOPWA Institute to make important revisions to the housing procedures and policies manual.
+Short-term rental, mortgage and utility assistance was provided to 113 households with HOPWA funding.